Skip to content

 When the expiry date is approaching or has passed

-Smart AEDs will detect expired electrodes during routine self-tests. -
+Smart AEDs can detect expired electrodes during routine self-tests.

 Replacement is recommended at customer discretion.

-Failing to replace pads in time can result in the AED being non-functional during an emergency — a risk no organisation can afford.
+Failing to replace pads in time can result in the AED being non-functional during an emergency.

 AED Battery Expiry: What You Need to Know